Kalpana-Goel/debugging-in-d8/README.md

 Note:
 - Default: false
 - dump() output template variables
-- template file name suggestions
+- template file name suggestions - make it different slide to show it
-- turn it off while running automated tests otherwise fail for tests checking rendered HTMl example?
 - Turn off in production
 - It enables auto-reload